Are Holiday Car Sales Really Worth it?

 When Should You Take Advantage of an End of Year Car Sale?

-If you’re already in the market for a new car, and you are not constrained by a tight budget, then a holiday car sale is really are the best time to buy.
+If you’re already in the market for a new car, and you are not constrained by a tight budget, then a holiday car sale is the best time to buy.
 There is no doubt you will save money on the car if you buy it in December.
 Often a car dealer will offer a cash rebate, and you can use it to cover some or all of the down payment.
 Another reason to take advantage of a holiday car sale is to get a vehicle with all the bells and whistles, but at a deep discount.
 Usually, opting in for luxury features will cost you plenty of money.
 However, during a holiday sale you have much more bargaining power to get these features included either free or for much less money.

 When You Should Not Buy at a Holiday Car Sale